hkn-alpha/website/README.md

 2. Make your changes, and commit them like you normally would
 3. Run `git push origin <your name>/<branch name>`.
 The PR will automatically update.

+### PR Auto-approval

+PRs which only modify files whose path contains one of the prefixes in `approved_prefixes.txt` are approved automatically.
+These PRs must still be merged by a member of the HKN Website team, but do not require review.

 ## Where is it?

 Want to edit something you see on the website?
 Below is a (hopefully-updated) mapping of where you can find things.
 All files referenced are in the `src/content` folder.